 - Text File Configuration: You may change the separator between the values in a row of data to "Tab" instead of "Comma." - Import Options Configuration: Apr-DRG birth weight options for the built-in 3M's DRG grouper. - Hospital Configuration: You may change the maximum number of hospitals shown on the "Select Hospitals" portion of the Hospital Report Wizard.
-While setting this number higher will result in more user control, it will slow the report generation process. - WinQI URL: Provides you a URL, which you can use to run WinQI on your browser.
+While setting this number higher will result in more user control, it will slow the report generation process. - Memory & Disk Space Thresholds: WinQI uses a lot of RAM and can also consumes substantial disk space for its MS-SQL data file and log depending on the size of your input data.
+Select this option if you'd like to be alerted when your amount of available RAM falls below 256MB, or if your available SQL data space (data file plus disk space for data file growth) is expected to fall to minimal levels (128MB) at the completion of the risk adjustment process.
+This feature provides you a way to monitor and log your machine's utilization.
+These resource utilization related warnings are also logged in the session log. - WinQI URL: Provides you a URL, which you can use to run WinQI on your browser.
 Note that the WinQI software needs to be running on your machine for this URL to work. - API Documentation URL: Provides you the link to the API documentation WinQI offers.